Suiting up to run in the winter is a delicate balance. Dressing in layers is key.

 2. Add or subtract layers until you feel cold, but it's not so bad that you are shivering.

 3. Once you start running, the heat from your body should make you feel warm within a few minutes.
-If you stay cold, put some more layers on.
+If you stay cold, put on more layers.

 This method takes some trial and error but can keep you safe.
 If you're not confident in the outfit you're wearing, take a few extra layers or stay close to home.
 Here is some general guidance when deciding how to layer up: